 2008 – 2012

-Engagements for Ms. Coffland in 2015 include appearing as alto soloist in Handel’s Dixit Dominus and Stacy Garrop’s Terra Nostra: Part II with the SF Choral Society, and debuting with Festival Opera as the Dryad in Ariadne auf Naxos.
-She will also appear as a guest artist at the Irene Dalis Memorial Concert in May 2015.
+Engagements for BETANY COFFLAND in 2015 included appearing as alto soloist in Handel’s Dixit Dominus and Stacy Garrop’s Terra Nostra: Part II with the SF Choral Society, and debuting with Festival Opera as the Dryad in Ariadne auf Naxos.
+She also appeared as a guest artist at the Irene Dalis Memorial Concert in May 2015.
 In 2014, Ms. Coffland debuted with the Juneau Symphony, toured in recital with guitarist, Aaron Larget-Capland, premiered as a soloist with the SF Choral Society and the with the widely acclaimed chamber group, Ensemble SF.

 While a member of OSJ’s resident ensemble, Ms. Coffland performed the roles Idamante (Idomeneo), The Woman (La voix humaine), and Siebel (Faust).
 Other roles performed during her residency included Dolly (Anna Karenina) Rosina (The Barber of Seville), Javotte (Manon), Angelina (La Cenerentola), Cherubino (The Marriage of Figaro) Olga (Eugene Onegin), Dorabella (Così fan tutte), and the title role in Carmen.